W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 <div id=7 class=zero-height></div>

 7. The statement “God created man in his own image and likeness” needs reïnterpretation.
-²‘Image’ can be understood as ‘thought’, and ‘likeness’ as ‘of a like quality’.
+²“Image’ can be understood as “thought’, and “likeness’ as “of a like quality’.
 ³God did create spirit in His Own Thought and of a quality like to His Own.
 ⁴There is nothing else.
-⁵Perception, on the other hand, is impossible without a belief in ‘more’ and ‘less’.
+⁵Perception, on the other hand, is impossible without a belief in “more’ and “less’.
 ⁶At every level it involves selectivity.
 ⁷Perception is a continual process of accepting and rejecting, organising and reorganising, shifting and changing.
 ⁸Evaluation is an essential part of perception, because judgments are necessary in order to select.

 ::: details Expanded
 The statement “God created man in his own image and likeness” needs reïnterpretation.
-²“Image” can be understood as ‘thought’, and “likeness” [can be understood] as ‘of a like quality’.
+²“Image” can be understood as “thought’, and “likeness” [can be understood] as “of a like quality’.
 ³God did create spirit in His [God’s] Own Thought and of a quality like to His [God’s] Own.
 ⁴There is nothing else.
-⁵Perception, on the other hand, is impossible without a belief in ‘more’ and ‘less’.
+⁵Perception, on the other hand, is impossible without a belief in “more’ and “less’.
 ⁶At every level it [perception] involves selectivity.
 ⁷Perception is a continual process of accepting and rejecting, organising and reorganising, shifting and changing.
 ⁸Evaluation is an essential part of perception, because judgments are necessary in order to select.